openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 the opposite color channel order.
 In this case, it is important to preprocess the input images by reverting the color channels before inference.
 To embed this preprocessing step into IR, Model Optimizer provides the `--reverse_input_channels` command-line parameter to shuffle the color channels.

+The `--reverse_input_channels` parameter applies to input of the model in two cases.
+ * Only one dimension in the input shape has a size equal to 3.
+ * One dimension has undefined size and is marked as `C` channel using `layout` parameters.

+Using the `--reverse_input_channels` parameter Model Optimizer will embed the corresponding preprocessing block for reverting the input data along channel dimension and will optimize this block so that the preprocessing takes negligible time for inference.

 For example, launch the Model Optimizer for the TensorFlow* AlexNet model and embed `reverse_input_channel` preprocessing block into IR.

 ```sh
 mo --input_model alexnet.pb --reverse_input_channels
 ```

+> **NOTE**: If both mean and scale values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
+Input values are *divided* by the scale value(s).
+If also `--reverse_input_channels` option is used, the `reverse_input_channels` will be applied first, then `mean` and after that `scale`.
+In other words, the data flow in the model looks as following:
+`Parameter -> ReverseInputChannels -> Mean apply-> Scale apply -> the original body of the model`.

 ## See Also
 * [Overview of Preprocessing API](../../OV_Runtime_UG/preprocessing_overview.md)